 Creation Project FAQ

-The Creation Project is three year, six program initiative on evangelical theology and the doctrine of creation, administered by the Carl F. H. Henry Center for Theological Understanding.
+Spanning six years and five programs, the Creation Project is an initiative on evangelical theology and the doctrine of creation, administered by the Carl F. H. Henry Center for Theological Understanding.
 As a ministry of Trinity Evangelical Divinity School, the leadership of the Henry Center unreservedly endorses the Evangelical Free Church of America’s Statement of Faith.
 (Trinity is officially affiliated with the EFCA.)
 In continuity with the ethos and Kenneth Kantzer’s guiding vision for Trinity, the Creation Project is also committed to drawing from the best of the full breadth of evangelicalism in order to engage and to respond to the pressing challenges of our day with intellectual integrity and humility.

 As such, the Creation Project is committed to a posture of intellectual hospitality towards the broad range of views represented within evangelicalism and beyond, and we do not require adherence to a particular statement of faith in order for someone to be involved in the project.
 We recognize that this puts us in something of a unique position: the majority of organizations working at the intersection of science and the doctrine of creation are already committed to certain positions (e.g., young earth, old earth creationism, evolutionary creationism, intelligent design).
 In contrast, as a ministry of Trinity Evangelical Divinity School, the Creation Project’s aims are to draw attention to the biblical and doctrinal issues involved in the contemporary discussions, and to bring disparate perspectives into conversation.